 She was the first lady who won Nobel Prizes for physics and then chemistry.
 She is known for her discoveries of radioactivity.

 There is a lot to learn in chemistry, which makes the subject a versatile phenomenon.
-Further, with the works of renowned chemists, the subject has been given a proper shape and it still holds a lot of discoverable facts, which is why it is one of the most indulging subjects as well.
+Further, with the works of renowned chemists, the subject has been given a proper shape, and it still holds a lot of discoverable facts, which is why it is one of the most indulging subjects as well.

 What is Organic Chemistry?

 As the term organic is used, one can easily understand the involvement of living organisms.
 However, the term organic in chemistry deals with carbon compounds.
 Organic chemistry can be defined as the study of carbon, as well as the study of chemistry in life.
-It is the study of chemicals in the living organism.
+It is the study of chemicals in living organisms.

 Famous Organic Chemists

-• Robert Robinson (1886-1975): Nobel laureate known for his work on the structure of natural products like strychnine and penicillin.
+- Robert Robinson (1886-1975): Nobel laureate known for his work on the structure of natural products like strychnine and penicillin.

-• Dorothy Crowfoot Hodgkin (1910-1994): Nobel laureate who pioneered X-ray crystallography to determine the structures of complex molecules like vitamin B12 and penicillin.
+- Dorothy Crowfoot Hodgkin (1910-1994): Nobel laureate who pioneered X-ray crystallography to determine the structures of complex molecules like vitamin B12 and penicillin.

-• Linus Pauling (1901-1994): Nobel laureate in chemistry and peace, known for his work on the nature of the chemical bond and the structure of proteins.
+- Linus Pauling (1901-1994): Nobel laureate in chemistry and peace, known for his work on the nature of the chemical bond and the structure of proteins.

 Find chemistry classes here on Superprof, and learn about Chemistry from passionate teachers.